Forcing consequences of PFA together with the continuum large: Introduction

+It should be noted that $\textsc{MA}_{\o_1}$, $\lnot \textsc{WCG}$ and $\lnot\mho$ follow from the forcing axiom for the class of all proper posets of size $\al_1$ (which we will call $\textsc{PFA}(\o_1)$).
 In this paper we introduce an alternative method to standard countable support iterations for producing models of certain $\P_2$ statements.
-Using this method we prove that a certain forcing axiom which is a natural fragment of $\textsc{PFA}(\omega_{1})$ and which implies both $Code(\textrm{even--odd})$ and the negation of $\mho$ is consistent together with the continuum being larger than $\al_{2}$.
-In fact, we build a generic extension where this forcing axiom holds and $2^{\aleph_{0}}$ is equal to $\kappa$, where $\kappa$ is an arbitrarily fixed cardinal satisfying certain $\textsc{GCH}$ like assumptions in the ground model.
+Using this method we prove that a certain forcing axiom which is a natural fragment of $\textsc{PFA}(\o_1)$ and which implies the three statements above -- $\textsc{MA}_{\o_1}$, $\lnot \textsc{WCG}$, and $\lnot\mho$ -- is consistent together with $2^{\al_0}>\al_{2}$.\footnote{Concerning the connection mentioned before between $\mho$ and the (non)existence of a $5$ element basis for the uncountable linear orders, we should point out that it is still open whether the existence of such a basis is compatible with $2^{\al_0}>\al_2$.} In fact, we build a cardinal--preserving generic extension where this fragment of $\textsc{PFA}(\o_1)$ holds and $2^{\aleph_{0}}$ is equal to $\kappa$, where $\kappa$ is an arbitrarily fixed cardinal satisfying certain $\textsc{GCH}$ like assumptions in the ground model.